 Bellingcat, the NATO member state-funded website that has participated in a propaganda effort to accuse Syria of a chemical weapons attack in April 2018 and justify the US-led bombing that followed, has published a new falsehood-ridden attack on an OPCW whistleblower whose suppressed findings exposed the pro-war deception.

 According to Bellingcat, a leak that it has obtained not only “proves that a chemical attack did occur,” in the Syrian city of Douma in April 2018, but also, “shows that any notion of a cover-up at the OPCW is false.”

-The anonymously authored Bellingcat article’s problems begin with its very premise, which turns out to be a blatant falsehood.
+The anonymously authored Bellingcat article’s problems begin with its very premise, which turns out to be false.
 The article is based on excerpts of a leaked draft letter that, Bellingcat claims, was sent in June 2019 by OPCW Director General Fernando Arias to Brendan Whelan, a member of the OPCW’s Douma team.

 However, The Grayzone can reveal that the text that Bellingcat published was never actually sent to Whelan.
 Indeed, the text of the letter featured by Bellingcat was actually an unsent draft that Whelan never received.
 This fact dismantles the heart of the NATO state-backed website’s argument.

 Dr. Whelan, a 16-year OPCW veteran, first challenged the censorship of his team’s investigation in June 2018, weeks after the OPCW team returned from Syria.
 A series of leaks show that Whelan and the other OPCW inspectors who deployed to Syria found evidence that undermined allegations of a chemical attack in Douma.
 Yet their data was suppressed, and, when the censorship was challenged, the inspectors were removed from their own investigation.